Recently, I acquired a 2014 Honda VFR800F. I saw it in red, thought “buy me! buy me!” and suddenly I was handing over money.

 The 4th gen won as many accolades as did the 3rd gen, for much the same reasons — it’s a great all-rounder.
 The improvements from the lighter weight were welcome, of course.

 The 4th gen was the last of the VFRs to be fed by carburettors, which makes it somewhat of a collectable motorcycle.

 Even though they’re long in the tooth, owners of VFRs tend to be fastidious, and apart from the general signs of aging (older plastics, and a higher fail rate on parts), you can still find them in reasonable condition if you’re patient.

 But you’ll still end up spending similar money to what you’d spend on a much newer (and less unique) motorcycle.

 5th generation VFR800 Interceptor (1998-2001)

-The 5th gen is one of the favourite models of all VFR owners, simply because they had fuel injection, no VTEC, and gear-driven cams.
+The 5th gen is one of the favourite models of all VFR owners, simply because they have fuel injection, no VTEC, and gear-driven (rather than chain-driven) cams.